sectorsedgecommunity/mapping-docs/docs/json/environment.md

 // MC: Used on Magma Chamber, Base Omicron.
 Blue-gray harsh mountains with some "pwetty stars" (quote from Paddy on Steam).
 Unlit-side of a planet with a blue atmosphere.
 This MAY be the same planet as in the default Space skybox, but I don't think this is confirmed.
 // ST: Used on Soltrium Temple, Shrine, Devoid Cathedral.
 Pleasant blue-gray mountains with medium clouds.
 Red planet and a gray moon(?) visible.
 // SkyboxRotation: Pitch/yaw of skybox.
 6.283 is approximately 360 degrees on both. π*2?
+// SkyboxVerticalOffset: Vertical offset of the literal sky box. +0.93 or -0.93 maximum before the void is exposed.
 "Skybox": "rw",
 "SkyboxRotation": [ 0, 0.7 ],
+"SkyboxVerticalOffset": 0.0,
 // Enclosed: If true, disables shadows, skybox, and crepuscular rays.
 This also makes the top of the map not meshed, which lets you see into the map from the spawn screen.
 "Enclosed": false,
 ```